 Private taxis (‘yellow cabs') crisscross the city and are easy to hail.
 The fare on the metre begins at 0.25 JOD, then count about 1 JOD per five kilometres.

-Once you arrive in Amman, don't hesitate to get in touch with tourism professionals for information and help in organising your stay.Jordan Tourism Board
+Upon your arrival in Amman, you can get in touch with local tourism professionals for further information and to help organize your stay.Jordan Tourism Board

 The above exchange rate is given for information because is variable.